0xPolygon/polygon-docs/docs/zkEVM/get-started/setup-nodes/local-node.md

 ### System requirements

-- zkEVM Node: 16GB RAM with 4-core CPU
+- zkEVM Node: 16GB RAM with 4-core CPU.
-- zkProver: 1TB RAM with 128-core CPU
+- zkProver: 1TB RAM with 128-core CPU.

 Running a full-fledged zkProver requires at least 1TB of RAM.
-However, users with less memory can opt to use the Mock Prover.
+However, users with less memory can opt to use the mock Prover.

 ## Setting up zkNode